stewlab/pilo/flake/README.md

 -   `hosts/nixos/`: Contains the main configuration files for the NixOS system.
 -   `users/`: Contains user-specific configurations managed by Home Manager.
 -   `devshells/`: Contains definitions for persistent development shells.
+-   `aliases.json`: A file for managing shell aliases.
+-   `users.json`: A file for managing users.
+-   `packages.json`: A file for managing packages.